KahunaSystems/FindViewControl/README.md

 ## Add FindViewControl To Project

 ### Initial Setup:
+You need to add GoogleMaps framework manually, for that follow below steps:-
+1) Go to "Pods" project, select target "FindViewControl" goto Build Phases in "Link Binary With Libraries" add GoogleMaps.framework from project.
+2) In build settings of both FindViewControl framework & app target set "Enable Bitcode" to No
-You need to add GoogleMaps framework manually, for that go to "Pods" project, select target "FindViewControl" goto Build Phases in "Link Binary With Libraries" add GoogleMaps.framework from project.
-Also in Build Settings in "Framework Search Paths", please verify the below two paths are added for both debug & release(If not, add it manually):-
+3) Also in Build Settings in "Framework Search Paths", please verify the below two paths are added for both debug & release(If not, add it manually) :-

 ```ruby
 "${PODS_ROOT}/GoogleMaps/Base/Frameworks"
 "${PODS_ROOT}/GoogleMaps/Maps/Frameworks"